jtsextonMITRE/nccoe-tls-visibility/source/E_Build_Implementation.rst

 platform using the TLS session's client-random-id as the flow identification mechanism.
 This decrypt mechanism works regardless of the TLS version and cipher suite negotiated between the client and server.
-Figure 4-2 depicts the elements involved in demonstrating inspection using exported session keys.
+The figure below depicts the elements involved in demonstrating inspection using exported session keys.
 Both post-facto and real-time decryption capabilities are illustrated.